De-winterize Your Boat With These Steps

 Do a Trailer Check

-Check your trailer's rollers to make sure they all still have a smooth action.
+Check your trailer's rollers to make sure they all still have smooth action.
 Check for any signs of cracks in the frame.